Megaladata 7.3—A Major Release

 The Response format option used to generate an authentication request via OpenID and analyze the response after successful authentication is added to OpenID settings.
 The parameter can have one of two values:

-• Request parameters: The response parameters from the OpenID provider are located after the sign ? in the address bar.
+- Query parameters: The response parameters from the OpenID provider are located after the sign

 LDAP

 When testing OpenID, a new browser page opens, directing you to the external authentication provider.
 Upon successful authentication, this page automatically closes, and a new window appears displaying the OpenID test results.
-These results detail all stages of the authentication process, from the code-token exchange to the retrieval of custom stamp values.
+These results detail all stages of the authentication process, from the code-token exchange to the retrieval of custom claim values.

-Logging Settings
+Logging settings

-Additionally, logging for the number of rows in the output table port has been added.
+Additionally, logging for the number of rows in the output table port upon node activation has been added.
 Information about the number of records is written to the node log if the Log row count option is enabled in the node settings, or if Log row count upon node activation is set to true.

-User page
+Users page

-• In the drop-down menu of these columns, a search bar is now available.
+- In the drop-down menu of these columns, a search bar is now available.

 Shared folders